 Marketing & Capacity Building

-John Norton is Coordinator of Content and Capacity Building for Powerful Learning Practice and edits our group blog Voices from the Learning Revolution.
-In 2012, John also became Editorial Director of Powerful Learning Press.
+John Norton is the managing Editorial Director for Powerful Learning Press, the publishing arm of Powerful Learning Practice and edits our group blog Voices from the Learning Revolution.
 John is an education consultant, specializing in writing, editing and virtual community development.
 He’s been an award-winning education journalist, director of a state teacher recruitment center, and served as Vice President for Information at the Southern Regional Education Board.
 Founder of MiddleWeb and co-founder of the Teacher Leaders Network, he began his long career on the support side of education in the 1970s, when he was a parent organizer and student advocate during the early days of school desegregation in the South.
 He lives in the mountain woods of North Carolina, thanks to high-speed DSL.

 Chris Davis is a Senior Graphic Designer for Power Learning Practice.
 He comes from a computer science background and has recently obtained an AAS in graphic design.
 Chris is an avid CrossFitter, a Paleo nut, and possibly part monkey.
 He has a special place in his heart for furry canine companions and animation, and in some cases the two together.
 His aspirations include but are certainly not limited to joining the Virginia Beach Police Department, continuing his art education and becoming the world’s first partial cyborg.
 Zombies beware.
 Chris is looking forward to a wonderful and productive year at PLP.